slowernews/wisdom-tldr/README.md

 > *'The greatest barrier to success is the fear of failure.' -- Sven Goran Eriksson*

 > *'You always have two choices: your commitment versus your fear.' -- Sammy Davis Jr.*

-> *'Comfort in our failures allows us to act without fear, to engage without judgment, to love without conditions.'*

 > *'What you fear you attract; what you resist, you make it bigger.'*